Key Takeaways

 Finally, EMS stimulates the lymphatic system.
 This is what removes waste products from the body.
 The same electronic pulses that stimulate muscle regeneration also stimulate the drainage of metabolic waste from the injured area.
 The net result is much faster recovery time.

 There have been reports of shocks, burns, and skin irritation from EMS equipment.
-This is usually due to improper use of the equipment by people who have not been properly trained on the correct use.
+This is usually due to improper use of the equipment by people who have not been properly trained.
 Make sure you are undergoing EMS training, whether for fitness or an injury, by professionals who have been thoroughly trained on the proper use of EMS devices.

 The FDA also warns people who have pacemakers or defibrillators against undergoing EMS training.
 The devices can interfere with the proper function of defibrillators.
 Women who are pregnant and people with epilepsy should avoid EMS since there has not been sufficient research on the safety of EMS for these people.